v-cakoll/docs.pl-pl/docs/framework/app-domains/build-multifile-assembly.md

 ---
-title: 'Instrukcje: kompilowanie zestawu wieloplikowego' ms.date: 08/20/2019
+title: 'How to: Build a multifile assembly' ms.date: 08/20/2019
 helpviewer_keywords:
 - assemblies [.NET Framework], multifile